bitcointranscripts/bitcointranscripts/wasabi/research-club/cjdns.md

 It's much smaller than other things that have much better lobbies.
 But the other thing about crypto mining is that while it does use a lot of energy, it's also very effective at facilitating the transition to renewables because it uses the cheapest energy available and actually the cheapest available energy is what comes from renewables because there's nothing cheaper than a solar panel.
 Once you put it up, it doesn't cost you anything to just let that solar panel sit there and run.
-So I'm very strongly of the belief that the the the decentralized finance and the crypto and the mining is actually not cause of this massive environmental degradation the reason why we're seeing this coming up in the media is because these companies these people are lodging an attack against the decentralization community and this is nothing new we go back to the 90s you have the same people you know you have Bill Gates saying that Linux is cancer.
+So I'm very strongly of the belief that the decentralized finance and the crypto and the mining is actually not cause of this massive environmental degradation the reason why we're seeing this coming up in the media is because these companies these people are lodging an attack against the decentralization community and this is nothing new we go back to the 90s you have the same people you know you have Bill Gates saying that Linux is cancer.
 And now, you know, Bill Gates is buying up GitHub.
 And there's all of these people who are moving, they're making moves, and there is really a war on crypto going on.
 So it's very important right now that we're able to get our decentralized systems onto their own network Because if we're going to rely on a network that's run by the people who are attacking us, eventually they're going to shut us down.